 The first part of the PLAB test can be taken at a number of test centres overseas, but the second part must be taken in the UK.
 Further details about the PLAB test, including dates, test centres and costs, can be obtained from the GMC or by visiting their website.

-Information on the GMC website about applying to join the register will help you to assess the type of registration you may be eligible to apply for.
+The GMC website has information about applying to join the register to help you assess the type of registration you may be eligible to apply for.

 Click here to access the most frequently asked questions.